An app for a DIY (do it yourself) chain in Belarus

 E-commerce director at OMA

-OMA's e-commerce team decided to launch an app for two reasons.
-They wanted to increase the conversion rate for purchases from smartphones and to improve the experience with the brand overall.
+OMA e-commerce team decided to launch an app for two reasons.
+They wanted to increase the mobile conversion rate and improve overall brand experience .

-Before launching the OMA app, the IMSHOP.AI team had never created an app for shops from the Republic of Belarus, so it was necessary to refine the internal systems.
-For instance, it was necessary to decide how the geolocation of shops and customers would be determined.
-For Russian projects, IMSHOP.AI requests data from dadata.ru.
-In Western Europe, it is requested from postcode.nl.
-No analogues of these services were found in Belarus.
+Before launching the OMA app, the IMSHOP.AI team had never created an app for stories from Eastern Europe, so it was necessary to refine the internal processes.
+For example, it was necessary to decide in which way geolocation of stores and customers would be determined.
+In Western Europe, data is requested from postcode.nl.
+However no analogue of this service was found in Eastern Europe.

-The developers in IMSHOP.AI therefore created a geolocation guide for Belarus in the app.
-In order to do this, the OMA team unloaded a database of locations from their system, which became the basis for the guidebook.
+After that IMSHOP.AI developers created a geolocation guide for Eastern Europe in the app.
+In order to do this, the OMA team uploaded a database of locations from their system, which became the basis for the guidebook.

-Once the OMA team had uploaded the list of locations, the IMSHOP.AI developers developed the code to integrate it into the app's systems.
-This is how the user selects the city and address exactly from this database; tooltips are displayed for easy selection, just like in other IMSHOP.AI applications.
+Once the OMA team had uploaded the list of locations, the IMSHOP.AI developers integrated it into the app's systems.
+This way the user selects a city and address exactly from this database.
+Moreover, are displayed for easier navigation, just like in other IMSHOP.AI applications.

-The team intends to develop a referral programme called Invite a Friend, so that customers can tell people they know about the app and receive bonuses for doing so.
-In addition to developing its functionality, the team plans to increase the inflow of new traffic to the app through paid advertising, expanding engagement through Google Ads and launching Facebook advertising campaigns.
+The team intends to develop a referral programme called Invite a Friend, so that customers could inform their friends about the app and get bonuses for it.
+In addition to developing mobile app functionality, the team is planning to increase the app traffic through paid advertising, expand engagement through Google Ads and launch Facebook advertising campaigns.

 Product launch

-If an item is out of stock, the OMA website displays ‘Out of stock’ instead of the price.
-After several iterations of the application, a different solution was implemented: the defining condition for the display of goods and prices on the customer side was changed.
-OMA systems send IMSHOP.AI information on the availability or unavailability of the goods, not through the price field, as on the website, but through the ‘In stock’ marking for the goods in each region and city
+If an item is unavailable, the OMA website now shows 'Out of stock' instead of the price.
+After multiple rounds of refining the application, we adopted an alternative approach: the criteria for displaying products and prices to customers were revised.
+OMA systems now convey information to IMSHOP.AI regarding the availability or unavailability of goods, not via the price field, as on the website, but by using the 'In stock' indicator for products in each region and city

 Ann S.